G20 plays by the book as unnerved markets crave succour

 What's more, alarmed by the relentless oil rout, major energy exporters, including G20 members Saudi Arabia and Russia, have at least started talking about draining the crude glut even if they're still far from agreeing on how and when.

-Prior communiques have been clear here too in stating that relentless oil price falls are not an umambiguous positive and can be deeply destabilising.
+Prior communiques have been clear here too in stating that relentless oil price falls are not an unambiguous positive and can be deeply destabilizing.
 "There are important challenges including volatility in exchange rates and prolonged low inflation, sustained internal and external imbalances, high public debt, and geopolitical tensions."

 So far, so good.
 But is that enough?